 Why You’ll Love This Low Fat Venison Sausage Casserole Recipe

-- It makes for an easy, cheap quick and healthy family meal.
+- It makes for a great healthy family meal.

-- It’s freezable too, for any portions that are left over.
+- It’s freezable too.
+For any that you might have left over!

-- There’s a good helping of vitamin C and protein in it too.
+- There’s a good helping of vitamin C and protein in it.

-- Goes well with rice, couscous or a few new baby boiled potatoes.
+- And how should you serve this sausage casserole?
+Well it goes well with rice, couscous or a few new baby boiled potatoes!

 - 6 venison sausages